-- A. Bedding material shall be compacted No. 8 crushed stone or No. 8 fractured face aggregate and placed in the trench bottom such that after the pipe has been placed, imbedded to grade and aligned, there remains a 4-inch minimum depth of material below the pipe barrel and a minimum of 3-inches below the bell (See Detail 5A). - B. Plastic or Flexible Pipe - 1.
+- A. Bedding material shall be Class II and placed in the trench bottom such that after the pipe has been placed, imbedded to grade and aligned, there remains a 4-inch minimum depth of material below the pipe barrel and a minimum of 3-inches below the bell. - B. Plastic or Flexible Pipe - 1.
 Place bedding around the sides of the pipe up to the springline (1/2 the Outside Diameter).
 Shovel slice or otherwise carefully place and "walk" or hand tamp to ensure compaction of the haunch area and complete filling of all voids.
 Add bedding from the springline to twelve (12) inches above the crown of the pipe in six (6) lifts and "walk" in for compaction.
-Backfill the remainder of the trench as specified.

-- C. Ductile Iron - Place bedding around the sides of the pipe up to the springline (1/2 the Outside Diameter).
+Backfill the remainder of the trench as specified. - 2.
+See Detail 5H for Flexible Pipe Trench for Gravity Sewer. - 3.
+See Detail 5I for Flexible Pipe Trench for Pressure Sewer. - C. Ductile Iron - 1.
+Place bedding around the sides of the pipe up to the springline (1/2 the Outside Diameter).
 Shovel slice or otherwise carefully placed and "walk" or hand tamp to ensure compaction of the haunch area and complete filling of all voids.
 Add bedding from the springline to the top of the pipe, in six (6) lifts and "walk" in for compaction.
-Backfill the remainder of the trench as specified.
+Backfill the remainder of the trench as specified. - 2.
+See Detail 5J for Ductile Iron Pipe Trench for Pressure Sewer.